-If you itemize deductions, to complete Schedule A you'll need records and receipts for:
+If you itemize deductions, in order to complete Schedule A you'll need records and receipts for:

 - Medical and dental expenses.
-This includes drugs, doctor office visit payments, dental care costs, hospital bills, medical insurance premiums as long as they aren't paid at work via pre-tax dollars, and the mileage to and from physicians' offices.
+This includes drugs, doctor office visit payments, dental care costs, hospital bills, medical insurance premiums as long as they aren't paid at work via pre-tax dollars, long-term care insurance premiums and the mileage to and from physicians' offices.

 - Mortgage interest and points.
-This is on the Form 1098 or substitute form noted previously.
+This is on the Form 1098 tor substitute form noted previously.

 - Charitable contributions, regardless of whether as cash, credit card, other assets or household goods and clothing.

 - Casualty and theft losses.
 If you sustained damages from a major disaster, gather all that information, including recovery payments from your insurance company.